-Country Sufficiency of Disclosure Bolivia (Plurinational State of) The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to correct to sufficiently. to be able to carry it out; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
+Country Sufficiency of Disclosure Bolivia (Plurinational State of) The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to carry it out; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the provision technology known to the applicant; (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
 Bosnia and Herzegovina An application shall disclose the invention in a manner sufficiently clear and precise for it to be carried out by a person skilled in the art.
-Brazil An application shall: 1. clearly and sufficiently describe the invention, so as to permit its reproduction by a person skilled in the art; 2. indicate, where applicable, the best way of carrying it out.
+Brazil An application shall:1. clearly and sufficiently describe the invention, so as to permit its reproduction by a person skilled in the art;2. indicate, where applicable, the best way of carrying it out.
 Bulgaria The description shall contain: 1. a clear and adequate disclosure of the essential technical features of the invention and its advantages, in such manner that the invention may be carried out by a person skilled in the art; 2. at least one example of an embodiment of the invention in support of its industrial applicability.
 Canada A specification shall correctly and fully describe the invention and its operation or use in sufficiently full, clear, concise and exact terms to enable any person skilled in the art to carry it out.
 Chile The description shall be sufficiently clear and complete for an expert or a person skilled in the art to carry out the invention without need for any other information.
 China The description shall be sufficiently clear and complete to enable a person skilled in the re1evant field of techno1ogy to carry it out.
-Colombia The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to carry it out; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
+Colombia The description shall: 1. disclose the invention in a manner sufficiently clear and complete to be understood and for a person skilled in the technical field to be able to carry it out; 2. disclose the best method known to the applicant of complete sources out the invention; 2. disclose the best method known to the applicant of carrying out the invention; 3. include the following information: (a) the area of technology to which the invention relates and the previous technology known to the applicant; (b) the technical problem and solution the invention provides, its differences and advantages in relation to the earlier technology and its industrial applicability.
 Costa Rica The description shall specify the invention in a sufficiently clear and complete manner that a person skilled in the art can carry it out and shall in particular indicate the best way the applicant knows how to carry it out, giving, if possible, one or more concrete examples and identifying, if applicable, that one which would give the most satisfactory results in terms of industrial exploitation.
 Croatia The application shall disclose the invention in a manner sufficiently clear and precise for it to be carried out by a person skilled in the art.